 Remember that when you turn your sprinklers on in the spring, you should give your system a checkup.
 Make sure sprinklers are facing the right direction and all components are functioning properly.
 Trim plants that are obstructing spray patterns or move obstructed sprinklers.
 Check your drip systems too.
 Make sure emitters havenít become clogged, add more or larger emitters for plants that have grown and be sure the filters are clean.

 Learn more about starting-up your sprinklers at: Spring Start-Up of Sprinkler Systems.

 Or, you can call us at 541-774-2435 to request a mailed copy.

 As a reminder, if you are a Medford Water Commission customer, we offer a Free Sprinkler Survey, in which we provide an overall assessment of your sprinkler system and make recommendations for any improvements.
 For more information about this free service, visit Sprinkle Smart.

 For a guide to help you schedule your sprinkling, you can download our Sample Lawn Watering Schedule or call 541-774-2435 to have a copy mailed to you.

-We hope you find this information to be helpful.
-If you have any questions or comments, or would like more information, visit our website or call 541-774-2435.
+There is a wealth of information on conservation and landscaping on the website, which we hope you will find helpful.
+If you have any questions or comments, or would like more information, email us or call 541-774-2435.